matiasenrigue/matiasenrigue/README.md

-Hello I'm Matías Enrigue and this are my current occupations:
+Hello I'm Matías Enrigue and these are my current occupations:
 - 💼 Job: Data Consultant at SDG Group
 - 🎓 Freelance: Teacher Assistant at LeWagon Bootcamps: Data science & Data Analysis
 - 🌍 Freelance: I'm taking other freelance projects when requested by a client